 Still, most Americans don’t eat enough potassium-rich foods, so it never hurts to get a little extra in your supplements as long as you have healthy kidneys.

-Research shows that intermittent fasting can be beneficial for many health conditions, such as reducing cancer risk, heart disease risk, and is even helpful for reducing body fat and reducing body weight.
+Research shows that intermittent fasting can be beneficial for many health conditions, such as reducing cancer risk, and heart disease risk, and is even helpful for reducing body fat and reducing body weight.

 However, most people living in the West grew up grazing on food all day and all night, so adapting to a fast often requires some tools like electrolytes.

 Maintaining hydration with adequate water and herbal tea can be really helpful during a fast.

 But to be successful with fasting, many people need to replenish their electrolytes during the fasting period.